cityjson/cjval/README.md

 [![GitHub license](https://img.shields.io/github/license/cityjson/cjval)](https://github.com/cityjson/cjval/blob/main/LICENSE)

-A validator for CityJSON files, it validates a CityJSON against its [schemas](https://www.cityjson.org/schemas) and additional functions have been implemented (because these can't be expressed with [JSON Schema](https://json-schema.org/)).
+A validator for [CityJSON files](https://cityjson.org), it validates against the [CityJSON schemas](https://www.cityjson.org/schemas) and additional functions have been implemented (because these can't be expressed with [JSON Schema](https://json-schema.org/)).

 ## What is validated exactly?